 The joint DOE/UC broad-scope license model is most similar to that seen in licenses for power reactors owned by multiple corporations.
 Using this model, NRC would issue a single license to DOE and UC.
 The respective roles and responsibilities of DOE and UC would be identified in the license.
 DOE would be responsible for maintaining a qualified contractor in control of the site and UC would be responsible for carrying out all safety functions.
 NRC would rely on the designation of the roles and responsibilities defined by the license to identify the responsible party for initiating enforcement actions.
 If the violation was solely caused by the actions of UC, the enforcement action could be brought against UC.
-If responsibility for the violation cannot be assigned to one party, the enforcement action could be brought against UC.
-If not penalties.
+If responsibility for the violation cannot be assigned to one party, the enforcement action could he brought against both DOE and UC.
+In that case, DOE and UC would be jointly and severally liable for any penalties.
 Identification of the culpable party would be the responsibility of DOE and UC to determine.
 DOE could choose to restructure oversight to a corporate-style assurance process and leave day-to-day oversight responsibilities to UC, or DOE could reduce its involvement even further.
 If the operator of LBNL were to change, NRC would need to make a determination that the new contractor is qualified to carry out the safety functions at LBNL before NRC could transfer the license to the new contractor.